logo

 • Hook your opposite elbow over your thigh

-• Benefits: Most of the sports require fast twisting.
+• Benefits: Many sports involve rotational movements.
 This move in yoga for athletes keeps your spine safe during fast turns.

 • Gives a stretch to: Restful pose for tired legs and the mind